gauss5930/KoRAE/README.md

 ## Open Ko-LLM Leaderboard

-We uploaded several variants of KoRAE model to the Open Ko-LLM Leaderboard, and check the performance of them.
+We uploaded several variants of the KoRAE model to the Open Ko-LLM Leaderboard and checked their performance of them.
 The best performance is in **bold**.
 The results are follow as: